 Priorities and strategy

-The three cross-cutting priorities where the Board wants to make the fastest progress are:
+The four cross-cutting priorities where the Board wants to make the fastest progress are: